 What is the shelf life of bacteriostatic water after opening?

-Bacteriostatic water maintains sterility and antimicrobial efficacy for 28 days after the first needle puncture when stored under proper conditions (refrigeration at 2-8°C with aseptic technique during each access).
-This 28-day window is validated through USP <71> sterility testing and USP <51> antimicrobial effectiveness testing with 0.9% benzyl alcohol as the preservative.
-Unopened vials retain potency through the manufacturer's expiration date, typically 24-36 months from production.
+Bacteriostatic water holds sterility and antimicrobial efficacy for 28 days after the first needle puncture, given proper conditions — refrigeration at 2-8°C and aseptic technique at every access.
+That window is validated through USP <71> sterility testing and USP <51> antimicrobial effectiveness testing with 0.9% benzyl alcohol as the preservative.
+Unopened vials keep potency through the manufacturer's expiration date, typically 24-36 months from production.

 Can you use sterile water instead of bacteriostatic water for BPC-157 reconstitution?

-Sterile water can be used for BPC-157 reconstitution if the entire reconstituted volume will be used within 24 hours, as sterile water lacks preservatives and must be discarded after single use per FDA guidelines under 21 CFR 809.10.
-However, most BPC-157 research protocols involve multi-day or multi-week observation periods requiring repeated aliquot withdrawal from a single reconstituted vial, making bacteriostatic water's 28-day multi-dose stability essential for practical research implementation.
+Sterile water works for BPC-157 reconstitution only if the entire reconstituted volume gets used within 24 hours, since it has no preservative and must be discarded after single use per FDA guidelines under 21 CFR 809.10.
+Most BPC-157 research, though, runs over multi-day or multi-week observation periods with repeated aliquot withdrawal from one reconstituted vial.
+That makes bacteriostatic water's 28-day multi-dose stability essential in practice.
 Detailed comparisons are available at bacteriostatic vs sterile water.

 How do you calculate the correct volume of bacteriostatic water for peptide reconstitution?

-Calculate reconstitution volume by dividing the desired final peptide concentration (in mg/mL) into the lyophilized peptide mass (in mg).
-For example, to achieve 2.5 mg/mL from a 5 mg BPC-157 vial, divide 5 mg by 2.5 mg/mL to obtain 2.0 mL bacteriostatic water required.
-Always verify calculations using dimensional analysis to ensure correct units, and document the calculation in laboratory records along with lot numbers, actual volumes measured, and final concentration achieved for traceability and protocol reproducibility.
+Divide the lyophilized peptide mass (in mg) by the desired final concentration (in mg/mL).
+To hit 2.5 mg/mL from a 5 mg BPC-157 vial, 5 mg divided by 2.5 mg/mL gives 2.0 mL of bacteriostatic water.
+Verify with dimensional analysis so the units come out right, and log the calculation alongside lot numbers, the actual measured volumes, and the final concentration achieved — that record supports traceability and protocol reproducibility.

 What is the purpose of benzyl alcohol in bacteriostatic water?

-Benzyl alcohol at 0.9% concentration serves as a bacteriostatic agent that inhibits bacterial and fungal growth for 28 days after vial puncture by disrupting microbial cell membrane integrity and protein synthesis.
-This preservative effect is validated through USP <51> antimicrobial effectiveness testing against Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, Candida albicans, and Aspergillus niger challenge organisms.
-The 0.9% concentration provides optimal antimicrobial efficacy while remaining below cytotoxicity thresholds, making it suitable for multi-dose research applications.
+At 0.9%, benzyl alcohol acts as a bacteriostatic agent, holding back bacterial and fungal growth for 28 days after puncture by disrupting microbial cell membrane integrity and protein synthesis.
+That effect is validated through USP <51> antimicrobial effectiveness testing against Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, Candida albicans, and Aspergillus niger challenge organisms.
+The 0.9% concentration delivers strong antimicrobial action while staying below cytotoxicity thresholds, which suits multi-dose research use.

 Do you need a prescription to buy bacteriostatic water for research?

-Bacteriostatic water marketed for research and laboratory use under 21 CFR 809.10 does not require a prescription, as it is not intended for human therapeutic application.
-However, purchasers must affirm research-only use at time of purchase, and suppliers may implement institutional verification procedures for institutional procurement orders.
-BAC Water Depot supplies research-grade bacteriostatic water exclusively for qualified research applications in laboratory settings, with clear documentation that products are not for human or veterinary therapeutic use.
+Bacteriostatic water marketed for research and laboratory use under 21 CFR 809.10 needs no prescription, since it isn't intended for human therapeutic application.
+Buyers do have to affirm research-only use at purchase, and suppliers may run institutional verification for institutional procurement orders.
+BAC Water Depot supplies research-grade bacteriostatic water solely for qualified research applications in laboratory settings, with clear documentation that the products are not for human or veterinary therapeutic use.

 How should reconstituted BPC-157 be stored?

-Reconstituted BPC-157 in bacteriostatic water should be stored refrigerated at 2-8°C in the original vial or in sterile, labeled aliquot containers, protected from light exposure to minimize oxidative degradation of peptide bonds.
-Under these conditions, reconstituted BPC-157 maintains stability for the 28-day bacteriostatic window of the diluent, though some protocols implement freezer storage at -20°C or -80°C for extended preservation beyond 28 days.
-Freeze-thaw cycles should be avoided when possible, as repeated temperature cycling can promote peptide aggregation and reduce bioactive concentration; pre-aliquoting into single-use volumes before freezing eliminates this concern.
+Store reconstituted BPC-157 refrigerated at 2-8°C, in the original vial or in sterile, labeled aliquot containers, shielded from light to limit oxidative degradation of peptide bonds.
+Under those conditions it stays stable across the diluent's 28-day bacteriostatic window.
+Some protocols use freezer storage at -20°C or -80°C to preserve material past 28 days.
+Avoid freeze-thaw cycles where you can, since repeated cycling promotes peptide aggregation and lowers bioactive concentration; pre-aliquoting into single-use volumes before freezing removes that concern.

 About BAC Water Depot: Research-grade bacteriostatic water for qualified research institutions and laboratory buyers.
 ISO 9001:2015 registered US facility, verified by three independent testing laboratories, per-lot Certificate of Analysis.
 Same-day US shipping before 2pm ET.
 Browse the catalog → · For research and laboratory use only — not for human or veterinary use.